Are you like so many other business owners, suffering from SEO tunnel vision?

 I challenge you to think of a time when you were on the market for a service or high-value product, and after a simple Google search, you were hitting the "buy-it-now" button or signing up for a consultation that led straight into the sale.
 It doesn't happen all that often, if ever, does it?
 We're smarter than that...
 We've also been burned a few times, and recognize the value of due diligence.

-I recently had a client try to box us in and focus 100% on increasing traffic, so they could reach their goals of generating 100 leads per month.
+I recently had a client try to box us in and focus 100% on increasing traffic, so they could reach their goal of generating 100 leads per month.
 At their existing lead conversion rate of 1%, that meant we'd have to push their monthly traffic from 1,000 visits to 10,000 visits or 1,000%...
 And they wanted to do it in 12 months. - a tall order, right?
-Given the budget constraints, it was a REALLY tall order, so I started talking about ways to capture leads outside of the contact us form or the "buy-it-now" button.
+Given the budget constraints, it was a REALLY tall order, so I started talking about ways to capture leads outside of the Contact Us form or the "buy-it-now" button.
 What if we could convert 3% of our visitors into leads? ... or 5%?
-That would mean we only need 2,000 visitors to the site every month to acheive our goals - a MUCH more attainable target, expecially in 12 months... especially with their budget constraints.
+That would mean we only need 2,000 visitors to the site every month to achieve our goals - a MUCH more attainable target, especially in 12 months... especially with their budget constraints.

 2. Numbers on a report don't actually guarantee that human beings were there

-There are bots out there trying to scrape your site for data, so you can be cold called (ugh), and they may actually show up as traffic.
+There are bots out there trying to scrape your site for data, so you can be cold-called (ugh), and they may show up as traffic.
 There are also bots out there clicking on your PPC ad campaigns.

 The point is that a traffic report delivered in a silo doesn't tell a full story - just one aspect - and it may be grounded in falsehoods.